willtheorangeguy/Random-Lotto-Number-Chooser/README.md

 ![Contributors](https://img.shields.io/github/contributors/willtheorangeguy/Random-Lotto-Number-Chooser.svg)
 ![License](https://img.shields.io/github/license/willtheorangeguy/Random-Lotto-Number-Chooser.svg)

-This random lotto nuumber chooser will automatically pick 6 random numbers for you.
+This random lotto nuumber chooser will automatically pick 6 random numbers for you. **Now an archived repository!**

 Thanks to Mike McGrath for the idea and the code.